 While most Leinster supporters scrambled to book flights to the south of France, we decided to go a different route… Vive la Machine Magique!
 What better way to show our support for the team, and spread the word about Novaerus technology, than to drive all the way down to Marseille in our trusty VW?

-While Kilian McGreal (owner at McGreals) brushed up on French speed limits, we got in touch with the Official Leinster Supporters Club to offer the rugby trip of a lifetime to one Leinster superfan.
+While Kilian McGreal (owner at McGreals) brushed up on French speed limits, Eamon De Burca of Leinster put us in touch with the Official Leinster Supporters Club to offer the rugby trip of a lifetime to one Leinster superfan.
 Quel surprise!
 We had a volunteer, or victim, and it was Clive who would get to be our ‘Fan in the Van’, with a VIP seat all the way to Marseille!

-The rendezvous was set for the RDS on Friday 27 May – the day before the match – where Kilian met Bebhinn Dunne of the OLSC and collected Clive for the trip.
+The rendezvous was set for the RDS on Thursday 26 May, where Kilian met Bebhinn Dunne, President of the OLSC, and collected Clive for the trip.
 With flags flying and spirits high, the lads set off for Rosslare port…

-After almost 12 hours of driving, the Magic Machine arrived on the outskirts of Marseille in the afternoon.
+After almost 12 hours of driving – with the non-driver unpacking 2,500 pairs of Leinster sunglasses at speed – the Magic Machine finally arrived on the outskirts of Marseille that afternoon.
 Negotiating through traffic towards the fabled Stade Velodrome, the scenes that greeted Kilian and Clive were incredible – more than 50,000 rugby supporters including a sea of blue flags as Leinster and La Rochelle fans took over the port city.

 The atmosphere was loud, passionate and friendly, with supporters mingling as they made their way to the stadium.
 With the van safely parked, our intrepid duo joined the throng and took their places alongside their fellow supporters.
 Noise levels were off the scale as the teams ran out on the pitch, the stage set for one of world sport’s greatest occasions.